-- Application Form - Project Narrative (Describe the project in detail and include the following, 500 word maximum): - Activity proposed and project timetable - Results or effects you expect the project to produce - Proposed method of processing materials - Project location and facilities used (if applicable) - Proposed budget and other sources of funding - Method of documentation and report to the membership - Curriculum Vitae - For design applications, 10 images of recent work
+- Application Form - Project Narrative (Describe the project in detail and include the following, 500 word maximum): - Activity proposed and project timetable - Results or effects you expect the project to produce - Proposed method of processing materials - Project location and facilities used (if applicable) - Proposed budget and other sources of funding - Method of documentation and report to the membership - Curriculum Vitae - For design applications, 10 images of recent work - One letter of reference in support of the project from a current colleague and verification of USITT membership

-• One letter of reference in support of the project from a current colleague and verification of USITT membership
+USITT International Exhibition (World Stage Design and Prague Quadrennial) Travel Grants

-USITT International Exhibition (World Stage Design and Prague Quadrennial) Travel Grants Approved by the Board of Directors March 13, 2018
+Approved by the Board of Directors March 13, 2018

 Statement of Purpose: This grant has been established to support Individual/Professional members in achieving international travel to participate in international exhibitions.
-USITT will establish a fund pool of \$30,000biennially (with \$10,000allocated from the Scripps fund biennially, and \$20,000allocated from the USITT general budget biennially) to support the travel grants for either World Stage Design or PQ.
-The individual grants will be evenly distributed from the pool, with an individual grant cap of \$1,500.
+USITT will establish a fund pool of \$30,000.00 biennually (with \$10,000.00 allocated from the Scripps fund biennually, and \$20,000.00 allocated from the USITT general budget biennually) to support the travel grants for either World Stage Design or PQ.
+The individual grants will be evenly distributed from the pool, with an individual grant cap of \$1,500.00.
 The USITT International Exhibition Travel Grants program will expire after 10 cycles (20 years).